 1/2 teaspoon vanilla extract or a pinch of vanillin powder

 First, prepare the dough.
-Using a coarse side of a box grater, grate the butter into a mixing bowl.
+Using the coarse side of a box grater, grate the butter into a mixing bowl.

 Now, prepare the filling.
-In a mixing bowl, combine all the ingredients for the filling together and stir until well blended.
+In a mixing bowl, combine all the ingredients for the filling and stir with a spoon until well blended.

-Lightly grease the bottom and the sides of a 8 x 11 inch (20 x 28 cm) baking pan (I use pyrex pan).
+Lightly grease the bottom and the sides of a 8 x 11-inch (20 x 28-cm) baking pan (I use Pyrex dish).

-Divide the crust dough into half.
-Spread half of the dough over the bottom of the pan.
+Divide the dough into half.
+Spread half of the dough on the bottom of the pan.
 Do not press.

 Spread the filling evenly over the bottom crust.